LiveSplit/livesplit-core/crates/livesplit-auto-splitting/README.md

 }
 ```

-On top of the runtime's API, there's also WASI support.
+On top of the runtime's API, there's also WASI 0.1 support.
 Considering WASI
 itself is still in preview, the API is subject to change.
-Auto splitters
+Auto splitters using
-using WASI may need to be recompiled in the future.
-Limitations of the WASI
+WASI may need to be recompiled in the future.
+Limitations of the WASI support:

-support:
+- `stdout` and `stdin` are unbound.
+Those streams currently do nothing.

-- `stdout` / `stderr` / `stdin` are unbound.
-Those streams currently do
+- `stderr` is available for logging purposes.
+It is line buffered.
+Only
-  nothing.
+  completed lines or flushing it will cause the output to be logged.
 - The file system is currently almost entirely empty.
 The host's file system is
   accessible through `/mnt`.
 It is entirely read-only.
 Windows paths are mapped
   to `/mnt/c`, `/mnt/d`, etc. to match WSL.